Chitral-Garam Chashma Road inclusion in ADP demanded

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-PESHAWAR: Former provincial minister Salim Khan has asked the prime minister and chief minister KP to include Chitral-Garam Chashma Road in the annual development plan and allocate more funds for the development of Chitral district.
+PESHAWAR: Former provincial minister Salim Khan has asked the prime minister and chief minister Khyber Pakhtunkhwa to include Chitral-Garam Chashma Road in the annual development plan and allocate more funds for the development of Chitral district.

-PESHAWAR: Former provincial minister Salim Khan has asked the prime minister and chief minister KP to include Chitral-Garam Chashma Road in the annual development plan and allocate more funds for the development of Chitral district.
+PESHAWAR: Former provincial minister Salim Khan has asked the prime minister and chief minister Khyber Pakhtunkhwa to include Chitral-Garam Chashma Road in the annual development plan and allocate more funds for the development of Chitral district.